Right now is the perfect time to bring some nature indoors.

 Preserve some of your herbs in salt.

 Even though September is flying, the herb garden is still going strong.
-Preserving herbs in salt is fun and easy and a very old practice.
+Preserving herbs in salt is fun and easy and very old practice.

-Now, you can use salt to preserve tender herbs, like basil and cilantro, work great with a salt preservation.
-Jump on Amazon and order a couple boxes of kosher or sea salt - and you're all set.
+Now, you can use salt to preserve tender herbs, like basil and cilantro, work great with salt preservation.
+Jump on Amazon and order a couple of boxes of kosher or sea salt - and you're all set.

 You have some options for using salt to preserve.

 The first is the layer method; just alternate layers of your herb with salt and refrigerate.

 The second method is to grind the herbs with the salt and then lay the mixture on a sheet pan to dry.
 Then pack the salt in a glass jar and refrigerate.

 Herbed salts make great holiday gifts, and there are heaps of recipes online.